Proxy

 Read or write queries (read-table, write-table) can potentially transfer a significantly larger amount of data, more heavily load YTsaurus cluster nodes, and are therefore processed by so called heavy proxies (data proxies).

-An example of user interaction with YTsaurus via the HTTP interface is available in the HTTP proxy section.
+For an example of how to interact with YTsaurus via the HTTP interface, view the HTTP proxy section.

 For reference information about the HTTP proxy, see HTTP proxy reference.